grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 If the conflict is too complex to resolve in the web editor, GitHub directs you to resolve it on the command line.

-If there's a conflict when attempting to merge the main branch into yours, git also tells you which files are in conflict:
+If there's a conflict when attempting to merge the main branch into yours, Git also tells you which files are in conflict:

 ```bash
 $ git merge main